 Over the past few years we have upgraded the districts distribution system, replacing over 10,000 feet of pipe in the ground, two pump stations and every meter in the district.
-The result of this has been a reduction in water loss throughout the district from 43 to 8% (the EPA goal is currently 15%).
 We built two new 200,000 gallon reservoirs which allows us to provide more consistent service during draught events and has added a significant increase in fire protection, We also built two new membrane treatment plants which allow us to continue treating water during increased turbidity events such as storms while still providing a superior quality of water for our community.